-- (1) Before a civil marriage may be celebrated, a publication of the intended marriage shall be made in the office of the district where the marriage is to take place. - (2) Subject to section 24A, the publication shall also be made in the office of the district in which each of the parties has resided in Mauritius for 7 days immediately preceding the day of publication.
+(1) Before a civil marriage may be celebrated, a publication of the intended marriage shall be made, in the presence of both parties to the intended marriage, in the office of the district where the marriage is to take place.

+- (2) Subject to section 24A, the publication shall also be made in the office of the district in which each of the parties has resided in Mauritius for 7 days immediately preceding the day of publication. - [S. 19 amended by Act 39 of 1988; s.
+9 of Act 15 of 2022 w.e.f.
+2 August 2022.]